 The last terrorist attack suffered by Morocco occurred in 2011.
-It targeted a café in Marrakech, killing 15 people both tourists and locals.
-This terrorist attack was the first after the 2003 attack on a mall in Casablanca, targeting locals in particular.
+It targeted a café in Marrakech, killing 15 people, tourists and locals.
+This terrorist attack was the first after the 2003 attack on a mall in Casablanca, targeting locals.

 There are several reasons that might explain the fact that Morocco has been rarely targeted by terrorists.
 However, a subtle yet very important reason is that Moroccan society is rather gossipy.
 In fact, there is a funny saying in Morocco, which states that gossiping is Morocco’s national sport.

 If you have the chance to travel to Morocco, you will notice that cafés are everywhere.
 In fact, men spend most of their free time drinking coffee while gossiping and catching up.
 Women also gossip while at home, in souks (local grocery stores) or the Hammams (traditional Moroccan spas).
 So if there is somebody who, let’s say, had changed their habits or started paying interest to some controversial subject, chances are high that the information will quickly spread and reach local law enforcement.

 Gossiping is one reason, but there are obviously others.
 If you are interested in the subject and want to dig deeper, here is a great article that explains what makes Morocco less of a terrorist target than other countries.